 Finally, while we strongly encourage you to be persistent in seeking a meeting with the Senator or Representative (you are a voter!), an appointment with health staff is an acceptable alternative.
 Staff members are responsible for advising lawmakers on health policy and legislation, among other issues, and therefore are quite capable of discussing issues with you.

 In the Senate, the important health committees are Finance and Health, Education, Labor and Pensions (HELP).
 In the House, Ways and Means and Energy and Commerce are the primary health committees.
 The members of the Health Subcommittees of the Ways and Means and the Energy and Commerce Committees are especially important targets, due to their jurisdiction over specific health issues.
 The Labor/Health and Human Services Subcommittees of the House and Senate Appropriations Committees determine levels of discretionary funding for AHRQ, health professions programs, NIH and many other important health programs.
 For a listing of the Members who reside on these key committees, please consult the document, “Key Committee Information,” which is also posted with these materials.

 Members of these key Committees above, as well as Members of House and Senate leadership, are considered ACP priority targets because they have the most influence over issues of importance to the College.
-Lists of committee members are also contained in the pocketsize 113th Congressional Directory, which will be available at Leadership Day.
+Lists of committee members are also contained in the pocketsize 114th Congressional Directory, which will be available at Leadership Day.
 To find out who your Member of Congress is, click on Find Your Elected Officials located on the Leadership Day webpage and follow the prompts.
 A pronunciation guide for Members of Congress is available to help you with the more frequently mispronounce names.